AsadAzam/MorseCode/README.md

 # Morse Code
 Morse Code is an iOS App which converts text to morse code in three formats.
 This feature exists on Apple Watch for telling the time.
 So I thought why not port the idea to a native iOS app!

+### This is the master branch, if you want the SwiftUI version then you should check out the SwiftUI branch too!

 ![GitHub](https://img.shields.io/github/license/AsadAzam/MorseCode?style=for-the-badge)
 ![GitHub](https://img.shields.io/github/issues-raw/AsadAzam/MorseCode?style=for-the-badge)
 ![GitHub](https://img.shields.io/github/issues-closed-raw/AsadAzam/MorseCode?style=for-the-badge)